 The selection criteria each year are determined in the Erasmus+ Call for Participants.
 The most important criterion is the academic achievement, that is, the average of all grades of the student, which must be above 7.0.
-Exceptionally, applicants with an average grade of less than 7.0 and over 6.5 can apply, but only with two letters of recommendation from professors.
+Exceptionally, applicants with an average grade of less than 7.0 and over 6.5 can apply, but they would be accepted only if there is a place left unfilled.
 In addition, the criteria are also the quality of the motivation letter and the contribution of the candidate in the activities of the Student’s Association at the International Slavic University “G. R. Derzhavin”.
-For more precise information please consult the Call for Participants.
+For more precise information please consult the employees at the International Relations Office.

 The financial amount for a mobility within the Erasmus+ programme may vary, but it is usually a sum of 400 to 500 EUR per month in MKD equivalent depending on the cost of living in the host country.
 Students of low socioeconomic status have the right to apply for additional financial assistance, as well as students with special needs who can obtain additional help for the needs for disability, chronic diseases.
 The students who go to Erasmus+ mobility for the purpose of practicing professional practice are entitled to additional 100 euros per month.
 The financial assistance for mobility within the KA107 project (partner countries) is 700 euros + travel expenses.

-Before going on a study mobility, students are obliged to conclude an insurance policy that must cover:
+Before going on a mobility, students are obliged to conclude an insurance policy that must cover: